CanDIG/Vault-Helper-Tool/docs/Plugin.md

   }, nil
 }
 ```
+This code snippet abve implements the login by username and password instead of tokens, and returns the data, policies and time of expiration for the tokes.

 Note that since the vault HTTP API is still used in the plug-in, the same calls can be implemented without issue.
 Much of the keycloak portion cannot be abstracted, but the generation of the JWT might be possible.
 Moreover, since the plugin can be enabled/disabled in Vault, and the user doesn't have to move between Vault and the CLI.

+However, I'm not entirely sure how much of the [authorization procedure](https://candig.atlassian.net/wiki/spaces/CA/pages/623116353/WIP+Authorisation+-+Vault+helper+tool#Setup-Vault-for-the-task) can acutally be abstracted by implementing it as a Vault plugin as it is typically used to customize the authentication procedure and/or create a new secret engine.
 ### How to Get Started
 This is some boiler-plate code that is necessary to configure a binary to be a plugin, manage the TLS handshake and serve the proper plugin APIs:
 ```